dazinator/Dazinator.AspNetCore.Authorization/README.md

             // The Caching provider can be used standalone but I am showing usage within a composite here.
 See tests for standalone usage. services.AddCompositeAuthorizationPolicyProvider((builder) =>
             {
                 // Register a caching provider that decorates your TInner provider but adds caching. builder.AddSingletonMemoryCachingPolicyProvider<TestPolicyProvider>((options) =>
                 {
 	            // Optionally configure the `IMemoryCache` otherwise shared `IMemoryCache` will be used which must be registered seperately with services.AddMemoryCache(). options.SetMemoryCacheFactory(sp => new MemoryCache(new MemoryCacheOptions
                     {
-                        SizeLimit = 1024
                     })).SetConfigureCacheEntry((policyName, entry) =>
                     {
 			// As policies are cached, you can configure cache entry / expiry options here,
 			// optionally taking advantage of the policyName to make caching decisions. entry.AbsoluteExpirationRelativeToNow = TimeSpan.FromSeconds(10);
                     });
                 });

 		// Also adding these other providers to the composite as fallbacks in order of precedence. builder.AddSingletonProvider<SomeOtherPolicyProvider>((sp) => new SomeOtherPolicyProvider())
                        .AddSingletonProvider<DefaultAuthorizationPolicyProvider>();
             });